 How to prepare for the church’s stormy future

-Tom - why we need to innovate
+Why we need to innovate in the church

 My kids were playing with cardboard boxes and pretending they were boats.
 I wasn’t really paying attention, but afterwards, I saw that my six-year-old had written an intriguing statement on the side of one of the boxes.